Fastvue

 Webcam monitoring software: Uses facial recognition and object detection to ensure the authorized use of sensitive systems.
 In extreme use cases, this employee monitoring software identifies activities like unauthorized individuals in view or prohibited behaviors such as eating, drinking, or unassigned toilet breaks(!).

-Screen capturing tools: Screen capturing tools periodically take images of employees' computer screens to track their activity.
+Screen-capture tools: Periodically capture images of employees' computer screens to track their activity.
 These tools may pride themselves on being 'the best way to do forensic investigations', but they are not in the business of law enforcement.
 While they may be intended to provide transparency and track inefficiencies, these tools and how organizations handle the associated employee data can quickly traverse ethical and legal boundaries.
 One such company, which was outed on Reddit, displayed employee screenshots as a slideshow on a TV in the office, exposing sensitive information like salaries, social insurance numbers, and personal emails.
 While no doubt at the extreme end of the spectrum, the resulting legal and reputational fallout that ensued (many employees went on to sue the company) serves as a cautionary tale of how intrusive monitoring can erode trust, violate privacy, and lead to significant financial and legal consequences.

 Activity timers: Monitor idle versus active work time, often used in freelance environments.
 These tools can misrepresent productivity if they fail to account for non-digital tasks like brainstorming or phone calls.